Helen Woodward Animal Center's Paws and Pages

 November 13th: Participants will read to and interact with a reptile.

-September 25th and December 11th: Participants will read to and interact with a rabbit.
+December 10th: Participants will read to and interact with a rabbit.

 An animal interaction is included in the program, but the primary focus is on reading.